 Company & Partnership

-Isabel acts for an advises clients in relation to company and partnership matters.
+Isabel acts for and advises a range of clients in relation to company disputes.
 Her practice has a particular emphasis on claims concerning directors’ duties and matters that touch on insolvency issues.
 Isabel frequently advises and appears as an advocate for the Secretary of State for Business, Energy & Industrial Strategy in relation to proceedings under the Company Directors Disqualification Act 1986.
 Examples of recent cases include:

-- Appearing on behalf of HMRC for the Revenue’s petition list in the Winding Up Court;
+- Regularly appearing as Counsel for the Revenue in the Winding Up Court;

 - Advising on and appearing as an advocate for the Secretary of State for Business, Energy & Industrial Strategy in numerous proceedings concerning the disqualification of directors of companies in insolvency situations.